Dirac Operators, Dirac Cohomology and Unitarity for $A(m\vert n)$: Unitarizable supermodules

-The proof of the proposition follows standard arguments similar to those used for reductive Lie algebras and will therefore be omitted.
+The category of Harish-Chandra (super)modules is the full subcategory whose objects are the Harish-Chandra (super)modules and whose morphisms are the even $\even$-module and $\gg$-supermodule homomorphisms, respectively.
+In this article, all (super)modules are understood to lie in this category.

-\subsubsection{Infinitesimal characters}
+\subsection{Infinitesimal characters}

-Before proceeding with the Shapovalov form on Verma supermodules, we introduce the notion of an \emph{infinitesimal character}.

-Infinitesimal characters are algebra homomorphisms $\chi : \mathfrak{Z}(\gg) \to \CC$, which can be explicitly described using the Harish-Chandra homomorphism for Lie superalgebras.
+Unitarizable simple $\gg$-supermodules are of highest weight type, and hence admit infinitesimal characters.
+These are algebra homomorphisms $\chi : \mathfrak{Z}(\gg) \to \CC$, which can be explicitly described using the Harish-Chandra homomorphism for Lie superalgebras.
 To construct this homomorphism, we use the following isomorphism of super vector spaces: